JeremyWhiteDev/Moxie/README.md

 Moxie is a personal dashboard that allows users to track and level up their skills and hobbies.

 This project was created as a Full Stack Capstone project while attending Nashville Software School's Full Stack Web Development Bootcamp.
 It was completed with one week of planning and 3.5 weeks of coding.
-The majority of work took place in Summer 2023.
+The majority of work took place in May/June 2023.

 ## Table of Contents

 - [Moxie](#moxie)